appium/appium/docs/en/appium-setup/running-on-osx.md

 ### System setup (iOS)

 * Appium requires Mac OS X 10.7, but 10.8 or 10.9 is recommended.
 * Make sure you have Xcode and the iOS SDK(s) installed.
-(Appium currently supports Xcode 4.6.3 for iOS up to 6.1 and Xcode 5.x for iOS 7.0 and 7.1.
-  Note that testing against iOS versions below 7.0 using Xcode 5 is not recommended.
-See the next section for more information.)
+Xcode version 5.1 is recommended as earlier versions of Xcode are limited in which version of iOS they can test against.
+See the next section for more detail.
 * You need to authorize use of the iOS Simulator.
 If you are running Appium from NPM, you'll do this by running `sudo authorize_ios` (`authorize_ios` is a binary made available by the Appium npm package).
 If you're running Appium